9 Social Media Contest Ideas You Can Immediately Use

 #7 Crowdsourced Ideas/ Tips Contests

-If writing essays are not your thing, you may wish to use your social media accounts to harvest tips and ideas from your communities.
+If writing essays is not your thing, you may wish to use your social media accounts to harvest tips and ideas from your communities.

 Everybody loves to give their two-cents worth.
 Both Facebook and Instagram are excellent channels for such idea crowdsourcing contests to take place.